icgc-argo/argo-dictionary/README.md

 Variables, such as recurring scripts, regex, or code lists are found in `/references`.
 These values can be used in the `restrictions` section of a schema by refering to them with this pattern: `#/path/to/value`.

+Scripts for validating field values fall under `/references/validationFunctions`.
+The filename should be in camelCase (no dashes/dots) and be referred to with the same name from the schema.

 Example variable usage:

 ```